devblackops/watchmen/docs/functions/Help-Slack.md

 ## PARAMETERS

 ### -Options
-Hash table of required parameters to send a Slack message usin the PSSlack module.
+Hash table of required parameters to send a Slack message using the PSSlack module.

 [string]Token       - REQUIRED - Webhook URL to send message to
 [string]Channel     - REQUIRED - Message for email